balderdashy/sails-docs/concepts/ORM/Associations/ThroughAssociations.md

 ### Overview

-Many-to-many through associations behave in the same way as many-to-many associations, except that in a many-to-many through association, the join table is created automatically.
+Many-to-many through associations behave in the same way as many-to-many associations, except that in a many-to-many association, the join table is created automatically.
 In a many-to-many through assocation, you define a model containing two fields that correspond to the two models you will be joining together.
 When defining an association, you will add the `through` key to show that the model should be used instead of the automatic join table.

 ### Has many through example